Understanding Seedance 2.0's input system

 Reference all camera movements from @Video 1, including the low-angle circling shot and the push into close-up.

 The model pulls movement rhythm, framing logic, and transition pacing from the reference clip.
 Precise technique names are helpful but not required.
+Keep each shot to one camera move, though: stacking a push, an orbit, and a pan into a single shot is a reliable way to destabilise the image.

 [Advanced] Syncing edits to music